magentabusiness/magentabusiness.github.io/_includes/templates/install/configure-db-docker-compose.md

-Before performing initial installation you can configure the type of database to be used with ThingsBoard.
+Before performing initial installation you can configure the type of database to be used with IoT Hub.
 In order to set database type change the value of `DATABASE` variable in `.env` file:

 ```bash